BrianLusina/brianlusina.github.io/_posts/tech/2017-10-21-ci-with-android-and-circleci.md

 /**
- * Gets the Moja service account email gradle.properties file, Ensure that you have a
+ * Gets the  service account email gradle.properties file, Ensure that you have a
  * gradle.properties file in root project directory
  * */
 def getServiceAccountKey = { ->